Sell your car to a dealer

 Compare car dealer offers.
 You could get up to £1,000 more*

 At Motorway you can compare offers from a number of different buyers.
-We work with specialist car dealers and instant car buyers that will purchase any car, often within 24 hours.
+We work with specialist car dealers, garages and instant car buyers that will purchase any car, often within 24 hours.
 It’s simple to compare offers for your car in seconds and sell fast after a free online valuation.

 How do I sell to a dealer?